 A: The newer baby monitors emit microwave radiation and should never be used near an infant.
 Look for an older analog monitor online or in thrift shops.
 Similarly, pajamas with sensors to monitor the infant should be avoided if the sensors use radio-frequency radiation (RF) versus infrared, as should any RF-emitting toys.

-Q: Smart watches are the new rage among teenagers.
+Q: Smartwatches are the new rage among teenagers.
 Are they safe?

-A: The levels of radiation smart watches emit can be quite high and comparable to a cell phone, so most certainly one does not want a smart watch on their body, particularly throughout the course of a day.
+A: The levels of radiation smartwatches emit can be quite high and comparable to a cell phone, so most certainly one does not want a smartwatch on their body, particularly throughout the course of a day.
 Be wise - avoid the 'wearable wireless' category.
 Period.
 You will be glad you did.

 Q: My children are concerned they may be addicted to their cellphones and tablets - what can I do to help?

 A: Indeed, CNN online recently reported that over 50% of U.S. teens feel they are addicted to their smart phone.
 Tech addiction should be addressed at the earliest opportunity.
 I recommend you help them pull away from the technology daily, and toward human relationships and outdoor activities, and also seek the guidance and support of a professional.
-Realize that the radiation emitted by these devices generates endorphins, one of the reason for the addiction that is little appreciated, which is all the more reason, if spending long periods on the internet, to do so on hard-wired connections.
+Realize that the radiation emitted by these devices generates endorphins, one of the reasons for the addiction that is little appreciated, which is all the more reason, if spending long periods on the internet, to do so on hard-wired connections.

-Q: At school in the commercial grade WiFi, my child has difficulty concentrating and becomes fatigued and irritable - how can I educate his school on this?
+Q: At school in the commercial-grade WiFi, my child has difficulty concentrating and becomes fatigued and irritable - how can I educate his school on this?

 A: Keep up on this subject and what parents and schools are doing across the country and the world to address WiFi in schools at Facebook group, Campaign for Radiation Free Schools.
-In some cases, WiFi is being pulled out of schools, in others parents are choosing to home school, and tech free schools are being started.
+In some cases, WiFi is being pulled out of schools, in others parents are choosing to home school, and tech-free schools are being started.
 Some are switching children to Rudolf Steiner schools, many of which limit technology on philosophical grounds in the younger years and are becoming EMF savvy.
-The first legal case against a private school is in Massachusetts, where parents for a 12-year old boy are suing for acommodation under the American With Disabilities Act.
-Already, a teacher who is sensitive to the radiation has been granted acommodation in Los Angeles.
+The first legal case against a private school is in Massachusetts, where parents for a 12-year old boy are suing for accommodation under the American With Disabilities Act.
+Already, a teacher who is sensitive to the radiation has been granted accommodation in Los Angeles.
 This situation is unfolding.
 Join Campaign for Radiation Free Schools and ask for help.
 There is a vast repository of compelling documents and videos posted there with which to educate parents, teachers and schools, including a detailed critique of the National Association of Independent School's misleading statement on WiFi, a great place to start.
 To learn more, click here. https://www.facebook.com/groups/110896245588878/

 Q: There is a bank of smart meters on the other side of our baby's room - should I be concerned?